-‘The Walking Dead’ Spoilers: Carol And Daryl’s Dangerous Mission Revealed In Season 10 Episode 6
+‘The Walking Dead’ Spoilers: Carol And Daryl’s Dangerous Mission Revealed In Season 10, Episode 6

 “Alpha’s horde,” Carol admits, referencing the thousands of walkers shepherded by Alpha, played by Samantha Morton, and her merry gang of Whisperers that were once kept in a canyon.

-“We’re gonna find it, and we’re gonna destroy it.”
+“We’re gonna find it, and we’re gonna destroy it,” she says.

 As Carol continues to explain her plan, Daryl questions why she decided to lie to him when he initially noticed her leaving the compound.
 Carol looks genuinely sorry for her dishonesty and goes on to say she didn’t want Daryl worrying about her after their last interaction with Alpha.
-Daryl soon agrees to stay with Carol as she searches of the horde, arguing that she’ll probably need his help to track possible leads.
+Daryl agrees to stay with Carol as she searches of the horde, arguing that she’ll probably need his help to track possible leads.

 As the episode continues, the duo settles in and begins playing games to pass the time.
 Carol takes the opportunity to ask Daryl about Connie, played Lauren Ridloff.
 During the last few episodes of Season 10, Daryl and Connie have been spending more and more time together, which has led to them developing a special bond.
 However, Daryl claims the relationship is strictly platonic.